harwoodjp/s3-music-player/README.md

 * Allow users to pass in their own AWS keys, instead of reading from `~/.aws/credentials`
 * Volume control
     * `window.audio.volume`
+* Next, previous buttons
+* Play next track when current is finished
+* Playlists
+* Optimize performance with pre-loading